EWMoE: An effective model for global weather forecasting with mixture-of-experts: Introduction

-Overall, our contributions can be summarized as follows: \begin{itemize} \item We propose EWMoE, an effective weather model with MoE for global weather forecasting, which demonstrates superior performance over other state-of-the-art models for short-to-medium-range weather prediction. \item Our EWMoE consists of three main components: (1) a meteorology-specific embedding layer to fully extract the inherent information of weather data; (2) an MoE layer to increase the model capacity without increasing compute requirements; (3) two loss functions to optimize the training process. \item Unlike other deep learning based models, EWMoE achieves these superior global weather predictions with significantly smaller number of computational resources and training data. \end{itemize}
+Overall, our contributions can be summarized as follows: \begin{itemize} \item We propose EWMoE, an effective weather model with MoE for global weather forecasting, which demonstrates superior performance over other state-of-the-art models for short-to-medium-range weather prediction. \item Our EWMoE consists of three main components: (1) a 3D absolute position embedding to fully extract the geographical location features; (2) an MoE layer to increase the model capacity without increasing compute requirements; (3) two loss functions to optimize the training process. \item Unlike other deep learning based models, EWMoE achieves these superior global weather predictions with significantly smaller number of computational resources and training data. \end{itemize}